 What if you want to add solar PV to a brand new home, i.e. one without an energy usage history?
 In that case, you are going to have to come up with an estimate.

 Off-Grid or Grid-tied

 Off-grid or grid-tied – that is the question.
-Whether it is nobler to disconnect completely from one’s local utility and take a stand for full and total self-sufficiency, or to remain tied to that utility, so as to benefit from both one’s newly acquired renewable energy system and one’s older and dependable (and ever more expensive) power source.
+Whether it is nobler to disconnect completely from one’s local utility and take a stand for full and total self-sufficiency, or to remain tied to that utility and benefit from an older and dependable (albeit more expensive) power source.
 The question for readers of this guide is: “Does being off-grid or grid-tied affect the size of my solar array and, therefore, the number of solar panels I need?”

 The answer is: “It depends.”
 Let’s look at both possibilities:

 For a consumer whose solar PV system will be connected to his or her local utility grid, the question of solar array size is much more dependent on the specific energy goals of that consumer:

 - If the consumer intends for his or her system to generate 100 percent of the energy for their household, then that means a full-sized solar array with the number of panels to match.

 - If the consumer’s goal is to offset a small portion of the household’s energy needs, then a smaller array with fewer panels will suffice.

 If an off-grid solar consumer needs a constant and reliable power stream at all times, day and night, that will require:

 - A solar PV system that provides enough electricity for 100 percent of the household’s needs.